Non-thermal Sunyaev-Zeldovich signal from radio galaxy lobes: Sunyaev-Zeldovich effect from non-thermal relativistic population of electrons

-In Fig. \ref{gx}, we plot the absolute value of spectral function $g_{NT}(x)$ for power law distribution ($f_e(p)\propto p^{-\alpha}$) with power law index $\alpha$=3.0.
-The minimum electron energy in the power law distribution is denoted by $p_{min}$.
-The value of $g_{NT}(x)$ at specific frequencies corresponding to frequency band of the upcoming Simons Observatory \citep{SO2019} is given in Table \ref{tab:table1}.
+In Fig. \ref{gx}, we plot the absolute value of spectral function $g_{\rm{NT}}(x)$ for power law distribution ($f_{\rm{e}}(p)\propto p^{-\alpha_p}$) with power law index $\alpha_p$=3.0 and 2.3.
+The minimum electron energy in the power law distribution is denoted by $p_{\rm{min}}$.
+Higher $p_{\rm{min}}$ reduces $g_{\rm{NT}}(x)$ in the CMB spectral band (x<10) as CMB photons are scattered to $x>10$ energies efficiently by energetic electrons.
+Decreasing $\alpha_p$ while keeping $p_{\rm{min}}$ fixed also reduces the magnitude of distortion in the CMB band as there are more number electrons in the higher energy tail.
+The value of $g_{\rm{NT}}(x)$ at specific frequencies corresponding to frequency band of the upcoming Simons Observatory \citep{SO2019} is given in Table \ref{tab:table1}.